rayford295/rayford295.github.io/_pages/about.md

   masking and large scale evacuations at the scale of a large university campus and its neighborhood.
 This project is part of a larger effort to create a simulator that considers how human mobility interacts with large scale events at a neighborhood level in the Japanese context.
+- [RNA-seq & ChIP-seq Joint Analysis Pipeline Tool](https://github.com/JasonJiangs/RNAseq-ChIPseq-Joint-Pipeline): The repository contains the workflow and pipelines for exploring transcriptional regulatory function with high-throughout data using RNA-seq and ChIP-seq.
+The tool provides multiple choices for users to perform the analysis at one time.

 [comment]: <> (# 💬 Facts)